shawngraham/handwriter/README.md

 More functions to come.
 Although maybe this would all just be better via a notebook.
 Anywhoo.

-Interesting - when I pass the italian site diary from Gabii, it jumps straight to translation rather than provide the verbatim text.
+Interesting - when I pass the italian site diary from Gabii (after working with texts in English) it jumps straight to translation rather than provide the verbatim text.
 Maybe this is a feature, not a bug.
 Modifying the prompt to prevent that behaviour may or may not be desired.
 The prompt currently instructs the model to describe any other imagery on the page that isn't handwriting - see below:

 ![](view2.png)